ED2: Environment Dynamics Decomposition World Models for Continuous Control: Abstract

 \section{Abstract}

-Model-based reinforcement learning methods achieve significant sample efficiency in many tasks, but their performance is often limited by the existence of the model error.
-To reduce the model error, previous works use a single well-designed network to fit the entire environment dynamics, which treats the environment dynamics as a black box.
-However, these methods lack to consider the environmental decomposed property that the dynamics may contain multiple sub-dynamics, which can be modeled separately, allowing us to construct the world model more accurately.
-In this paper, we propose the \uline{E}nvironment \uline{D}ynamics \uline{D}ecomposition (\alg), a novel world model construction framework that models the environment in a decomposing manner. \alg contains two key components: \textit{sub-dynamics discovery} (SD2) and \textit{dynamics decomposition prediction} (D2P).
-SD2 discovers the sub-dynamics in an environment and then D2P constructs the decomposed world model following the sub-dynamics. \alg can be easily combined with existing MBRL algorithms and empirical results show that \alg significantly reduces the model error and boosts the performance of the state-of-the-art MBRL algorithms on various tasks. \footnote{Our code is open source and available at \url{https://github.com/ED2-source-code/ED2}}
+Model-based reinforcement learning (MBRL) achieves significant sample efficiency in practice in comparison to model-free RL, but its performance is often limited by the existence of model prediction error.
+To reduce the model error, standard MBRL approaches train a single well-designed network to fit the entire environment dynamics, but this wastes rich information on multiple sub-dynamics which can be modeled separately, allowing us to construct the world model more accurately.
+In this paper, we propose \textbf{E}nvironment \textbf{D}ynamics \textbf{D}ecomposition~(\alg), a novel world model construction framework that models the environment in a decomposing manner. \alg contains two key components: \textit{sub-dynamics discovery} (SD2) and \textit{dynamics decomposition prediction} (D2P).
+SD2 discovers the sub-dynamics in an environment automatically and then D2P constructs the decomposed world model following the sub-dynamics. \alg can be easily combined with existing MBRL algorithms and empirical results show that \alg significantly reduces the model error, increases the sample efficiency, and achieves higher asymptotic performance when combined with the state-of-the-art MBRL algorithms on various continuous control tasks.
+Our code is open source and available at \url{https://github.com/ED2-source-code/ED2}.